Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Materials and methods

-Each of the networks is trained with BUNDL, the noisy label comparison methods (SelfAdapt \& NAL), and the baseline CEL.
+{Each of the networks is trained with BUNDL, the noisy label comparison methods (SelfAdapt \& NAL), and the baseline CEL separately.
+For BUNDL, we initialize the model trained on CEL loss with samples well within the seizure and non-seizure class trained.
 We train the models in a nested 10 fold cross-validation setup, repeated 5 times to have 50 models trained per method.
-The learning rate is chosen in the range of [$0.01-10^{-6}$] for each fold by assessing the loss curves in the cross-validation setup.
-We use Adam optimizer both to pre-train the networks and when augmenting them with the noisy label approaches.
-Training is done for 30 epochs in the stimulated and TUH datasets and for 50 epochs in CHB dataset (see below for data descriptions).
-All networks have dropout percentage at 20\%.
-We also use a small tolerance of 0.001 for $p_g$ to ensure numerical stability.
-All models are implemented using PyTorch 1.10.
+We use Adam optimizer using PyTorch 1.10 for 30 epochs in the stimulated and TUH datasets and for 50 epochs in CHB dataset for pretraining and finetuning.
+NAL has two stages of pretraining for the base model and for the simple model, and finally finetuning of noise adaptation layers each for 30 epochs in TUH and simulated datasets 50 epochs in the CHB dataset.
+HViT-DUL\cite{deng2023eeg} network is trained the loss function provided in their original publication with same number of maximum epochs as BUNDL.
+Early stopping tolerance of 10 epochs with no improvement in validation loss is used in all methods.
+The learning rates for all methods are chosen separately in the range of [$0.01-10^{-6}$] by assessing the loss curves in the cross-validation setup for smooth descent and lowest validation loss before testing.All networks have dropout percentage at 20\% and 20 MC samples in the algorithm.
+We also use a small tolerance of 0.001 for $p_{y_n}$ to ensure numerical stability.
+Our code is available on \href{https://github.com/deeksha-ms/BUNDL}{Github.}}

 We evaluate the seizure detection performance at two levels.
-At the window level, we report the area under the receiver operating characteristic curve (AUROC) and the area under the precision-recall curve, which summarize the performance on the individual EEG time windows.
-At the seizure level, we assess performance across the entire recording and report the percentage of seizures detected, the false positive rate in minutes per hour, and the latency in detecting the seizure onset.
+At the window level, we report the area under the receiver operating characteristic curve (AUROC) and the area under the precision-recall curve (AUPRC), which summarize the performance on the individual EEG time windows.
+At the seizure level, we assess performance across the entire recording and report the percentage of seizures detected (sensitivity), the false positive rate in minutes per hour (FPR), and the latency in detecting the seizure onset.
 The detection threshold for when a predicted probability is considered to be a seizure, is a hyperparameter chosen through nested cross-validation.
 Specifically, it is selected from the range [0.1, 0.8] to maximize sensitivity while ensuring a false positive rate of less than 3 minutes/hour on the nested validation dataset.

-\subsection{SOZ Localization Analysis}
+\subsection{SOZ localization analysis}